Loving Thoughts for Mike Eaton

 That board and one wave converted me to trusting Mike to shape my boards for many years.

-We found that the shapes Mike had developed for Sunset Beach, Hawaii worked really well for big, outside San Francisco.
+We found that the shapes Mike had developed for Sunset Beach, Hawaii worked well for big, outside San Francisco.

-There were many Eaton guns in the lineup – and most of the boards in the photo in front of the wall at VFW (Veterans of Foreign Wars / currently Beach Chalet)
+There were many Eaton guns in the lineup – and most of the boards in the photo in front of the wall at VFW (Veterans of Foreign Wars / currently Beach Chalet) were shaped by Mike Eaton (for length reference, mine is an 8’0”).

-Mike was an expert source of science based engineering and hydrodynamic design information for Essential Surfing when I was writing the book.
+Mike’s lifetime of experience made him an expert source of science based engineering and hydrodynamic design information for Essential Surfing when I was writing the book.

 One bit of advice Mike shared with me during the editing process of Essential Surfing was,